 Today, a secure retirement is out of reach for thousands of Coloradans, especially those who work for small businesses.

-AARP Colorado is supporting legislation that would increase the number of working Coloradans enrolled in retirement plans by creating a retirement savings strategy through employers who currently do not offer a work-place retirement plan.
+AARP Colorado is supporting a bill that would increase the number of working Coloradans enrolled in retirement plans by creating a retirement savings strategy through employers who currently do not offer a work-place retirement plan.

-The purpose of Colorado Secure Savings is to help promote greater retirement savings for employees in a convenient, low-cost manner that allows workers to move their account from job-to-job.
-The accounts are voluntary for employees, and it's up to each worker to decide if he or she wants to participate through an automatic payroll deduction.
+The purpose of HB 1403, the Colorado Secure Savings Plan, is to help promote greater retirement savings for employees in a convenient, low-cost manner that allows workers to move their plan from job-to-job.
+The opportunity to join is voluntary in the form of an automatic enrollment via payroll deduction.

 Consider the following: